AXES-SDSS: comparison of SDSS galaxy groups with all-sky X-ray extended sources: Data

 The completeness limits are shown in Fig. ~\ref{completeness}.
 The X-ray properties of the groups are included in the online catalogues, as described in Table \ref{tab:catalogue_columns}.
 A large number of sources is identified using both compact and extended scales of emission.
 There is still a large difference in the used apertures of X-ray flux estimates, $R_{\rm E}$ (which is the same as the extent of X-ray emission).
 Extended sources require almost no extrapolation and their flux estimates are most robust.
 The amount of extrapolation increases with decreasing redshift, resulting in differences in redshift scaling between Eqs.~\ref{eqn:cut1} and \ref{eqn:cut2}.
 Comparison to the redMaPPer cluster identification of CODEX \citep{fin20}, using spectroscopic galaxy groups allows us to assess smaller mass systems, having $\sigma_v<400$ km s$^{-1}$.
-X-ray sensitivity of RASS data towards detecting groups as compact sources extends to $z<0.18$, and as extended sources to $z<0.1$ range.
+The X-ray sensitivity of RASS data toward the detection of groups as compact sources extends to $z<0.18$ and as extended sources to the $z<0.1$ range.
 The lower limit on the redshift of the survey (0.015) is set by a large difference in the optical group size and our X-ray detection scales, which would otherwise lead to additional differences between the optical and X-ray groups, complicating the interpretation of the results.
-At the lowest redshift boundary of the survey, we reach the sensitivity towards detection of groups with dispersion down to 156 km s$^{-1}$ for compact and 178 km s$^{-1}$ for extended X-ray sources.
-While cleaning the extended X-ray source catalogue might appear excessive, on scales of half a degree, there is at least a 4\% contribution of galactic sources, such as supernova remnants to the source catalogue.
-Of larger importance is the removal of a chance association with abundant low-mass groups, which is addressed by a cut using the velocity dispersion.
+At the lowest redshift boundary of the survey, we reach the required sensitivity for the detection of groups with dispersion down to 156 km s$^{-1}$ for compact and 178 km s$^{-1}$ for extended X-ray sources.
+While cleaning the extended X-ray source catalogue might appear excessive, on scales of half a degree, there is at least a 4\% contribution of galactic sources, such as supernova remnants to the source catalogue, {which is revealed by an excess of AXES sources in the galactic plane \citep[][]{axes2mrs}}.
+The removal of a chance association with abundant low-mass groups is of a larger importance, which has been addressed by a cut using the velocity dispersion.
 High redshift cluster contamination is addressed using a comparison to the CODEX primary sample released in \cite{fin20}.
 For further details on the purity and completeness of the identification, we refer the reader to Kosowski et al. (in prep.).
-In Figure~\ref{completeness} we also show the 50\% completeness curves, which are useful for understanding the regime where completeness corrections are not dominant.
+In Fig.~\ref{completeness} we also show the 50\% completeness curves, useful for understanding the regime where completeness corrections are not dominant.
 The figure illustrates that the rate of recovering completeness is better at X-rays compared to optical group finders, as previously discussed in \citet{Finoguenov09}.
-This is due to a much steeper dependence of X-ray luminosity on mass, compared to galaxy number density.
+This is due to a much steeper dependence of X-ray luminosity on mass, compared to the galaxy number density.
 Also, an increase in the total number of galaxies with survey depths depends on the group galaxy luminosity function.
 In contrast, the expected number of X-ray photons for a given source increases proportionally to X-ray sensitivity.
-In the case of redMaPPer identification with SPIDERS follow-up, the completeness level of 375~km~s$^{-1}$ is achieved at $z=0.1$, superseding the completeness level of the spectroscopic group finder.
-Thus, the SPIDERS cluster catalogue will have additional sources in the same area.
-The advantages of spectroscopic group finders consist in their purity at lower halo masses, which is the focus of our study here, and group searches at $z<0.1$, which for red sequence work is subject to strong projection effects.
-For example, the DES paper even considered limiting redMaPPer studies to $z>0.2$ \citep{Abbott2020}.
-Thus, we are justified to present the results in the full redshift range of the SDSS group catalogue.